 If your income is from salary, wages, benefits or taxable pensions, your tax will automatically be deducted under the PAYE (pay as you earn) system.
 This means when you get your weekly, fortnightly, or monthly pay, your tax has already been deducted from it.

 PAYE is the tax your employer deducts from your salary and wages.
 It includes:

 Follow these steps to pay tax on your salary or wage income:

-If you use any of the following tax codes, M SL, ME SL or ML SL, and earn over the pay period repayment threshold, your employer will make student loan deductions from your gross earnings.
+If you use any of the following tax codes, M SL or ME SL, and earn over the pay period repayment threshold, your employer will make student loan deductions from your gross earnings.

-You can check that your employer is deducting the correct amount of PAYE from each pay by using the PAYE/KiwiSaver deductions calculator under "Work it out".
+You can check that your employer is deducting the correct amount of PAYE from each pay by using the PAYE/KiwiSaver deductions calculator.

 Most people who earn salary or wages pay the correct amount of tax during the year.
 However, if you're employed for only part of the year, or have more than one job, you could be entitled to a tax refund at the end of the year.

-Or, you can request a summary of earnings - go to "Get it done online".
+Or, you can request a summary of earnings by calling 0800 257 778.
 Your summary of earnings shows how much income you've received and how much tax was deducted by each employer.